royparsaoran17/edot/README.md

 ---

+## Project Structure and Boilerplate
+Each service follows the same project structure with a clear separation of concerns.
+The main layers are: router → usecase → service → repository

+### 🔹 Router

+- Located at:
+  `internal/router/router.go`
+- Responsible for defining HTTP routes and connecting them to the appropriate usecase.

+### 🔹 Usecase

+- Acts as the business logic coordinator.
+- Receives requests from the router and delegates work to the service layer.

+### 🔹 Service

+- Contains domain-specific logic and processing.
+- Handles validations, aggregations, and orchestrations before calling the repository.

+### 🔹 Repository

+- Responsible for database interactions.
+- Implements low-level CRUD operations using SQL or an ORM/DB client.

+This layered architecture improves readability, testability, and separation of concerns.

+---

 ## How to Run the Services

 Make sure dependencies are up and running via `docker-compose up -d` before starting any service.